open-policy-agent/opa/docs/docs/rest-api.md

 "hello, alice"
 ```

-### Execute an Ad-hoc Query
+### Execute an Ad hoc Query

-Execute an ad-hoc query and return bindings for variables found in the query.
+Execute an ad hoc query and return bindings for variables found in the query.

 ```
 GET /v1/query